 git pull <alias name> <branch>

 Step 9: Activate your Theme

 Congratulations!
-The last step is to activate your WordPress theme.
-But why leave the comfort of your terminal?
-RAIDBOXES already has WordPress CLI installed.
-With a few lines of code, you save yourself the hassle of clicking around in the WordPress UI.
+The last step is to activate your WordPress theme .
+But why leave the terminal for this?
+Raidboxes already has WordPress CLI installed.
+With a few lines of code, you can save yourself the trouble of clicking around in the WordPress UI.